anasali0006/AgenticWorkflow-ComplexMathProblems/README.md

-# ConvFinQA Agents based solution
+# Agents based solution for solving complex mathematical problems

+Dataset used: ConvFinQA

 Steps to Run: